olgun-yilmaz/SpotTicket/README.md

 - Cloud-Based System – Access your account from any device.

+- Email-Based Account Services – Users receive emails for account verification, password resets, and other essential actions.

 - Event Details & Location – View event venues directly on the map using Google Maps API.